-A person found in possession of heroin or any other CDS (controlled dangerous substances) is facing serious legal trouble.
-The potential penalties for possession of heroin are severe and include jail time and massive fines.
+The potential penalties for possession of heroin are severe and include jail time and significant fines.
 The good news is that there are ways to protect oneself from the worst penalties and potentially avoid both a conviction and the repercussions of a criminal record.

 Possession of heroin or other drugs means facing the following penalties, even for a first offense: